 Values of QCEiaj are then rounded towards zero.

-Where a¹A, and A is the Lead Energy Account for BM Unit i; QMFRiaj is the Metered Volume Fixed Reallocation, a fixed volume in MWh, assigned to Energy Account a from BM Unit i in Settlement Period j; QMPRiaj is the Metered Volume Percentage Reallocation, the percentage of the BM Unit Metered Volume that remains after QMFRs and BM actions have been deducted, which is allocated to Energy Account a from BM Unit i in Settlement Period j; and QMij is the BM Unit Metered Volume.
+Where a¹A, and A is the Lead Energy Account for BM Unit i; QMFRiaj is the Metered Volume Fixed Reallocation, a fixed volume in MWh, assigned to Energy Account a from BM Unit i in Settlement Period j; QMPRiaj is the Metered Volume Percentage Reallocation, the percentage of the BM Unit Metered Volume that remains after QMFRs and BM actions have been deducted, which is allocated to Energy Account a from BM Unit i in Settlement Period j; and QMij is the Primary BM Unit Metered Volume.

 3.36.4 The above calculation represents a pro-rata of the loss adjusted metered volume across those Energy Accounts that have title to a proportion of the metered volume.
 The pro-rata needs to take account of volumes of BM action accepted for the BM Unit.

-3.36.5 The SAA shall determine the Credited Energy Volume from each BM Unit i, for the Lead Energy Account (a = A) for each Settlement Period j, as follows:
+3.36.5 The SAA shall determine the Credited Energy Volume from each Primary BM Unit i, for the Lead Energy Account (a = A) for each Settlement Period j, as follows:

 QCEiAj = (QMij * TLMij) - Sa¹A QCEiaj